The Pharcyde: Legacy

 In 2010, critically acclaimed rapper Kanye West named Bizarre Ride II the Pharcyde his favorite album of all time.
-On the praise from West, Imani said in a 2017 interview "Just cause Kanye came out and said, ‘Pharcyde is my favorite record,’ people heard that like, ‘shit, I like Kanye, he said Pharcyde is his favorite shit, I must like ’em too.
+On the praise from West, Imani said in a 2017 interview "Just cause Kanye came out and said, 'Pharcyde is my favorite record,' people heard that like, 'shit, I like Kanye, he said Pharcyde is his favorite shit, I must like 'em too'.
 They’re not experiencing the Pharcyde thing for themselves."
 The 2013 Pusha T and Kendrick Lamar song "Nosetalgia" sampled the Pharcyde's "Pack the Pipe".
 In 2022, Imani said in an interview that rapper Ice Cube was talking about the Pharcyde on his 2012 album Jackin' for Beats.
-In 2023, rapper Tyler, the Creator said in an interview that he just started diving into to the Pharcyde and said that their music "sounded like the idea of California".
+In 2023, rapper Tyler, the Creator said in an interview that he just started diving into the Pharcyde and said that their music "sounded like the idea of California".
 The 2023 Kanye West and Ty Dolla Sign song "Back to Me" sampled "Runnin.
 In January 2025, Ice Cube said in an interview that Tyler the Creator reminded him of the Pharcyde, saying that he salutes the way they stayed with their own styles.
-In 2025, Imani said in an interview with Big Boy that Tupac Shakur, also known as 2Pac told the Pharcyde once that "they were greater than they released and that their record company was not being truthful with them".
+In 2025, Imani said in an interview with Big Boy that Tupac Shakur, also known as 2Pac, told the Pharcyde once that "they were greater than they realised and that their record company was not being truthful with them".

-Songs by the Pharcyde have appeared in multiple films and TV-shows.
+Songs by the Pharcyde have appeared in multiple films and TV shows.
 "Passin' Me By" was featured in the games NBA 2K9 and Aggressive Inline.
 The song appeared during the opening credits of the Adam Sandler film Big Daddy.
-As well in the movies Fast X and mid90s, and TV-shows Atlanta, Atypical, Friends from College, Last Chance U: Basketball and Kenan.
-The song "Runnin'" is featured in the Eminem film 8 Mile, in the opening and closing scenes in the comedy Tag, and in the movie The Sitter, as well in TV-shows Entourage and New York Undercover.
-"Ya Mama" appeared in the TV-show Black-ish, "Otha Fish" appeared in the film CB4, "Oh Shit" appeared in The Gentlemen, Thanksgiving, Killing It, Reboot, Life & Beth, Whiskey Tango Foxtrot, Get Hard, Ballers, 21 & Over and Above the Rim, "The Bomb" appeared in Veronica Mars and "4 Better or 4 Worse" appeared in Rectify.
+As well in the movies Fast X and mid90s, and TV shows Atlanta, Atypical, Friends from College, Last Chance U: Basketball and Kenan.
+The song "Runnin'" is featured in the Eminem film 8 Mile, in the opening and closing scenes in the comedy Tag, and in the movie The Sitter, as well in TV shows Entourage and New York Undercover.
+"Ya Mama" appeared in the TV show Black-ish, "Otha Fish" appeared in the film CB4, "Oh Shit" appeared in The Gentlemen, Thanksgiving, Killing It, Reboot, Life & Beth, Whiskey Tango Foxtrot, Get Hard, Ballers, 21 & Over and Above the Rim, "The Bomb" appeared in Veronica Mars and "4 Better or 4 Worse" appeared in Rectify.